 As is the case with other diseases such as multiple sclerosis and psoriasis, rheumatoid arthritis (RA) is an autoimmune condition with no known antigen.
 In other words, it’s a disease wherein white blood cells – for apparently no rhyme or reason – attack healthy cells in the body’s major joint areas.
 This causes intense pain and inflammation in areas like the knees, ankles, fingers, and hips.

-While most people are familiar with THC in the respect that it helps combat pain, Cannabidiol (CBD) has long since been known to work as an effective treatment for pain related to swelling and inflammation.
-And in fact, as we’ll discuss in this article, several studies have even been carried out specifically showcasing the drug’s potential therapeutic benefits for RA-related pain.
+While most people are familiar with THC in the respect that it helps combat pain, Cannabidiol (CBD) has long since been known to work as a potentially effective treatment for pain related to swelling and inflammation.
+In fact, as we’ll discuss in this article, several studies have even been carried out specifically showcasing the drug’s potential therapeutic benefits for RA-related pain.

-If you’ve been waiting for a safe, all-natural, effective replacement for your prescription RA pain medications, CBD oil just might be the treatment option you’ve been looking for.
+If you’ve been waiting for a safe, all-natural, effective replacement for your prescription RA pain medications, CBD products just might be the treatment option you’ve been looking for.

 As we have already mentioned, RA is an autoimmune disease that causes pain, severe inflammation, and loss of function in the joints.